We care deeply about making Domain-Driven Design Europe a safe and welcoming space for everyone.

 - Quiet Room.
 Attendees can retreat here, and we ask others to respect it.

-- Gendered-neutral language.
-We attempt to use gendered-neutral language in all our communication.
+- Gender-inclusive language.
+We attempt to use gender-neutral language in all our communication.
 Let us know when we make mistakes.

 - Wheelchair accessibility.
 The venue provides this, as it is required by Dutch law.